18F/18f.gsa.gov/_press/18F-accomplishments.md

 ![A screenshot of the betaFEC homepage]({{site.baseurl}}/assets/images/projects/beta-fec.jpg)

 The [Federal Election Commission (FEC)](https://beta.fec.gov) has long been a pioneer of open data, but 18F was able to help the FEC build its first public API, and a new site on top of that API.
 This site will help make campaign finance information more accessible to the public, as part of a larger redesign of the FEC’s online presence.
-Read more about the site and why we’ve released it as a beta.
+[Read more about the site and why we’ve released it as a beta](https://18f.gsa.gov/2015/10/29/welcome-to-betafec/).

 ### College Scorecard

 ![A screenshot of the college scorecard]({{site.baseurl}}/assets/images/projects/college-scorecard.jpg)

 The [College Scorecard](https://collegescorecard.ed.gov/) site is an example of what 18F can do to help your agency provide an interactive, well-designed way for the public to access your data.
 We worked with the U.S. Digital Service and the Department of Education to build College Scorecard to give students and their families access to previously unreleased data about colleges and universities so they can make better decisions.
 The site is built on top of a public API, which also allows private individuals and companies to use the data.
-Read more about the College Scorecard project.
+[Read more about the College Scorecard project](https://18f.gsa.gov/2015/09/14/college-scorecard-launch/).

 ### Draft U.S. Web Design Standards

 ![A screenshot of standards.usa.gov]({{site.baseurl}}/assets/images/projects/draft-us-web-design-standards.png)

 [A collection of design patterns and user interface toolkits](https://standards.usa.gov) to help agencies focus on building their website or application without reinventing trustable, accessible solutions to common government problems.
 The draft web standards includes typography and color recommendations that are compliant with [Section 508 of the Rehabilitation Act (the federal standard for accessibility)](http://www.section508.gov/), flexible, and designed for readability and impact as well as a collection of foundational interface elements for government sites and the code that powers them.
-We have blogged about [our work on these standards several times on 18f.gsa.gov](https://18f.gsa.gov/tags/web-design-standards/).
+We have blogged about [our work on these standards several times](https://18f.gsa.gov/tags/web-design-standards/).

 ### Analytics.usa.gov